lbriais/batch_audio_convert/README.md

 # Minimum configuration for batch_audio_convert

 # Hash defining possible transformations.
-:extensions:
+extensions:
   flac: ogg
   flac: mp3

 # [Optional] Quality of the generated ogg files.
 Default to 6
-:ogg-quality: 6
+ogg-quality: 6

 # [Optional] Bitrate of the generated mp3 files.
 Default to 256
-:mp3-quality: 256
+mp3-quality: 256

 # An array of sources to process.
 Non valid entries are skipped.
-:source:
+source:
   - list of files or directories
   - etc ...

 # Where the transformed files will be created.
-:destination: the root directory of where you want the transformed files to go (do not need to exist, only the parent dir).
+destination: the root directory of where you want the transformed files to go (do not need to exist, only the parent dir).
 ```

 ## Usage